brave/sugarcoat-pipeline/README.md

   -k, --keep            Do not erase intermediary files generated in output for sugarcoat -r RETRIES, --retries RETRIES
                         Number of times a URL is attempted to be re-crawled on failure.
-Default: 5
+Default: 5 -m, --no-minify       Do not minify generated SugarCoat script.
+  -s, --keep-original-script-name
+                        Keep original script name instead of setting it to be hash of contents.
 ```

 ## Feedback